TeneBrae93/kairos-report-engine/README.md

 The application will be available at: **https://localhost:8443**

 On first launch, self-signed SSL certificates are generated automatically.
-Your browser will show a security warning for the self-signed certificate — you can safely bypass it for local use.
+Your browser will show a security warning for the self-signed certificate and you can safely bypass it for local use.

 ### Data Persistence